Skip to main content

 FULL BOX SCORE

-1. Niners avoid another double-digit blown lead.
-The 49ers took a 16-3 halftime lead, drawing immediate flashbacks to Sunday, when they blew a 13-point halftime lead to the Cardinals.
+1. 49ers avoid another double-digit blown lead.
+The 49ers took a 16-3 lead into halftime, drawing immediate flashbacks to last Sunday, when they blew a 13-point halftime lead to the Cardinals.
 Don’t forget the two-touchdown lead blown against the Rams, too.
 This has suddenly become the hot topic in the Bay Area, and it was tested again Thursday.
-The 49ers actually went up, 23-3, with an impressive drive to start off the third quarter, but they gave up a 97-yard kick return TD -- yet another back-breaking special teams play this season.
+The 49ers actually went up 23-3 with an impressive drive to start off the third quarter, but they gave up a 97-yard kick return TD -- yet another back-breaking special teams play this season.
 And after a Niners punt, Seattle cut the lead to 23-17 with a 13-play, 94-yard TD drive and got the ball back with a chance to take the lead early in the fourth quarter.
-Kyle Shanahan lost a challenge, too, but it appeared as if it was a missed review.
-Everything leaned Seattle’s direction after the 49ers completely outplayed them the first half.
+Kyle Shanahan lost a challenge, too, but apparently it was an error in the review process.
+Everything leaned Seattle’s direction after the 49ers had completely outplayed the Seahawks in the first half.
 This would have been their third double-digit blown lead of the season; no other NFL team has more than one this year, per NFL Research.
 But the Niners found a way to finish it off, thanks to massive plays from two rookies -- an interception by Renardo Green and a 76-yard run by Isaac Guerendo.
-There were a few white-knuckle moments in the second half, but the 49ers avoided a disastrous loss and pulled back to .500.
+There were a few white-knuckle moments in the second half, but the 49ers avoided a disastrous defeat and pulled back to .500.

 3. Niners started fixing red-zone woes, but injuries mounting.
 On their first two trips into the red zone Thursday, the 49ers settled for field goals, continuing a disappointing theme this season.
-After converting only 1 of 6 red-zone chances into touchdowns Sunday, it dropped the 49ers’ conversion percentage to 40.9% -- 29th in the NFL entering Week 6.
-That number went up to 44.4% after the 49ers converted their next three trips inside the 20, with two big TD throws to George Kittle and the icing-on-the-cake rushing TD for Kyle Juszczyk.
-It was part of an impressive offensive bounceback all around, especially considering that Jordan Mason (left shoulder) got hurt mid-second quarter and left the game for good in the third quarter.
-Mason made his mark with 81 yards on 10 touches, and his backups stepped up.
+Converting just one of six red-zone chances into touchdowns on Sunday dropped the 49ers’ conversion percentage to 40.9 percent -- 29th in the NFL entering Week 6.
+That number went up to 44.4 percent after the 49ers converted their next three trips inside the 20, with two big TD throws to George Kittle and the icing-on-the-cake rushing TD for Kyle Juszczyk.
+It was part of an impressive offensive bounceback all around, especially considering that Jordan Mason (left shoulder) got hurt midway through the second quarter and left the game for good in the third quarter.
+Mason made his mark with 82 yards on 10 touches, and his backups stepped up.
 Isaac Guerendo stepped in for Mason and was quiet early, but he exploded for a game-sealing 76-yard run late.
 It wasn’t all pretty, but Brock Purdy threw for 255 yards and three scores and used his legs effectively.
 Kittle and Samuel, both of whom left the field temporarily with injuries, stepped up on a night when Brandon Aiyuk and Jauan Jennings were fairly quiet.

 Next Gen Stats Insight for 49ers-Seahawks (via NFL Pro): Nick Bosa generated 14 pressures across 49 pass rushes against the Seahawks, tied for the most pressures by a pass rusher in a game over the last four seasons (when Bosa also had 14 pressures against the Rams in Week 4, 2022).

-NFL Research: With his 76-yard touchdown reception, the 49ers' Deebo Samuel became the first wide receiver in NFL history to join the “20-20 club” -- 20 receiving TDs and 20 rushing TDs.
+NFL Research: With his 76-yard touchdown reception, Deebo Samuel became the first wide receiver in NFL history to join the “20-20 club” -- 20 receiving TDs and 20 rushing TDs.

 Related Content